The rise and fall of ancient Athens

 The decisions made by the Assembly became binding laws on the Athenians.

-The Council was a body composed of 500 citizens (50 elected from each of the 10 tribes), who met daily in a building called the Bouleuterion, located on the western edge of the agora.
+Next, the Council was a body composed of 500 citizens (50 elected from each of the 10 tribes), who met daily in a building called the Bouleuterion, located on the western edge of the agora.

-The Council's main job was to prepare the topics the Assembly discussed, and to oversee the day-to-day administration of Athens.
-Members of the Council were even paid for their work, meaning that even poor people could take part.
+The Council's main job was to prepare the topics to be discussed at the Assembly, and to oversee the day-to-day administration of Athens.

 While the Council had a chairperson, the person who held that role changed each day to avoid any one person having too much power.

-The law courts were where Athenian citizens could have their legal concerns heard by a jury in order to seek justice.
+In addition, the law courts were where Athenian citizens could have their legal concerns heard by a jury in order to seek justice.

 The jury was comprised of other citizens who were paid to attend.
 The selection of which citizens would become jurors was looked after by a device called a kleroterion.

-There were no judges or lawyers in Athenian courts, so people would have to speak on their behalf.
 When deciding on punishments for crimes, both the prosecutor and the accused could propose a suitable punishment and the court would vote on which to implement.

 To further ensure that no one person could become a tyrant in Athens again, a system of 'ostracism' was introduced.

 Another important group at this time were the generals (strategoi).
-The Assembly chose 10 leaders to command the army and navy who could serve for multiple years at a time so that they could develop the necessary experience required to defend Athens and its interests.
+The Assembly chose ten leaders to command the army and navy who could serve for multiple years at a time so that they could develop the necessary experience required to defend Athens and its interests.

 Any citizen could be elected in these roles if they had military experience.
 Over time, the ten generals became influential figures and were frequently re-elected.